mazwat/mazwat.github.io/electrical-circuits-lm.md

 ## Conclusion

-In this lecture I have introduced the principle of electricity and how to create simple circuits using some basic components and using a series of formulae and equations we have demonstrated how the characteristcis of
+In this lecture I have introduced the principle of electricity and how to create simple circuits using some basic components and using a series of formulae and equations we have demonstrated how the characteristics and properties of electricity can be measured in these circuits.

+Future lectures will address how to make these circuits but also how to use them in concert with a microcont

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3OTM5MDc1NywtMjA5MzE4MDI2OSwtMj
-A0NzQ3NjQwMiwtMTU2NjI4OTIyNywtMTcwMjQ0MjY2NCwxMTU1
-NjU3OTk3LDE0ODQ2ODIwOTAsLTU5MzcxOTY1NCwxNjgxMTU2ND
-c5LDkxMjAxODE2NiwtMTEyMzY0MTQ0MiwtMTE3ODE0OTk2NCwy
-MDI5Mzk1MjE4LC0xNzA0MzM3MjYwLC0xNzU5NjE4OTIwLC0xMT
-AwNDY4NTQyLC0yMDAxMjMwMzY2LDczNzkyMzk5NSwyNzQ0NTI0
-NTksLTE3NTkzODQ4MF19
+eyJoaXN0b3J5IjpbMTQ2NjMxNzUxLC0yMDkzMTgwMjY5LC0yMD
+Q3NDc2NDAyLC0xNTY2Mjg5MjI3LC0xNzAyNDQyNjY0LDExNTU2
+NTc5OTcsMTQ4NDY4MjA5MCwtNTkzNzE5NjU0LDE2ODExNTY0Nz
+ksOTEyMDE4MTY2LC0xMTIzNjQxNDQyLC0xMTc4MTQ5OTY0LDIw
+MjkzOTUyMTgsLTE3MDQzMzcyNjAsLTE3NTk2MTg5MjAsLTExMD
+A0Njg1NDIsLTIwMDEyMzAzNjYsNzM3OTIzOTk1LDI3NDQ1MjQ1
+OSwtMTc1OTM4NDgwXX0=
 -->